HL7/davinci-dtr/input/pagecontent/use_cases.md

 ### Relation to Coverage Requirements Discovery (CRD)
 The [Coverage Requirements Discovery (CRD)](http://hl7.org/fhir/us/davinci-crd/) service portion of the workflow is responsible for verifying with the payer that a given item, certain medications, procedure or other service requires documentation and/or Prior Authorization.
 It then provides the necessary links for the app to be launched and run.
 In most cases, the CRD service will return a CDS card populated with an app launch link for the DTR process, a link to a resource, and a DeviceRequest, MedicationRequest, or ServiceRequest resource ID.
 The app launch link can be used in a user interface in order to launch the app.
 While CRD may verify that documentation and/or prior authorization is required, it does not manage completion of documentation, prior authorization, or validation of rules.

-The DTR process is responsible for accessing Questionnaire resources and rules (CQL), then prepopulating the questionnaire with EHR data and finally checking if the available EHR data satisfies requirements, as well as allowing for the manual population of any missing data.
+The DTR process is responsible for accessing Questionnaire resources and rules (CQL), then prepopulating the questionnaire with EHR data and finally checking if the available EHR data satisfy requirements, as well as allowing for the manual population of any missing data.

 ### CRD and DTR Workflow
 The graphic shows a high-level overview of CRD and DTR (DTR is the SMART on FHIR app or equivalent native EHR app).